HPSCIL/WPGNN-STVF/ReadMe.md

-# A Wind-Guided Spatial-Temporal-Variable Fusion Network for predicting multiple air pollutants
+# A wind physics informed neural network with spatial-temporal-variable fusion for predicting multiple air pollutants

-This repo is the implementation of our manuscript entitled A Wind-Guided Spatial-Temporal-Variable Fusion Network for predicting multiple air pollutants.
+This repo is the implementation of our manuscript entitled A wind physics informed neural network with spatial-temporal-variable fusion for predicting multiple air pollutants.
 The code is based on Pytorch 1.12.1, and tested on a GeForce RTX 4090 GPU with 24GB memory.

 ## The Framework of WG-STVFNet